Top 10 African Animals

 Dik-dik

-A dik-dik is a small antelope species native to eastern and southern Africa.
-These animals generally stand less than 16 inches tall at the shoulder.
-They are herbivores and feed primarily on leaves, fruits, and other plant materials.
+Dik-diks are four species of small antelope native to eastern and southern Africa.
+These animals generally stand no more than about 16 inches tall at the shoulder.
+They are herbivores and feed primarily on foliage, shoots, fruits, berries, and other plant materials.

 It's a small antelope that lives in Eastern and southern Africa.